Design at D2 Nova

 (An agent user picks up a phone call > view the customer's profile > takes notes when talking with the customer > logs down call resolution and review customer satisfaction > creates followup tasks, etc.)

 Left.
 Some wireframes & flows from Connect Agent | Right.
 Sketches exploring a graphical IVR editor

 ∎ High Fidelity Prototypes

-With the design team members, I turned the plain wireframe into detailed and colorful high fidelity prototypes to show a complete look and feel of the application.
+With the design team members, we turned the plain wireframe into detailed and colorful high fidelity prototypes to show a complete look and feel of the application.
 After the review and iterate process, we deliver them to front-end implementations.

 Some high-fidelity prototypes from Connect Manager & EVOX PC

 Along with the interface screens, we also present the design components sheets and a visual styling sheet to the development team for a thorough understanding of the user experience.

 The design components sheet is very useful to define different states and modes of a UI component.
 For example, a single card UI can have view mode, edit mode, blank state, warning state, error message, etc. It helps us to think thoroughly about all types of corner cases during the design.